mphowardlab/essential-math/calculus/integration-partial-fractions.md

 \end{equation}

-Partial fraction decomposition seems useful, but the degree of the numerator
-$P$ is 4 but the degree of denominator $Q$ is 3, so we must carry out polynomial division first.
+Partial fraction decomposition seems useful, but the degree of the numerator *P* is 4 but the degree of denominator *Q* is 3, so we must carry out polynomial division first.

 $$